 This is, in some ways, the most important day of camp.
 We spend time de-briefing about the show, exploring what worked, what didn’t, and how the kids feel about their participation.
 The counselors and directors also have an opportunity to share their appreciation for a job well done.
 We play some special games and have an awards ceremony and party.
 Don’t let your child miss it.

-Every camper must bring a lunch daily.
+Every camper must bring a lunch and snacks daily.
 The bag or lunchbox should be clearly marked with the child’s name and consist of something very portable like sandwiches and fruit.

 We will be playing with makeup, tumbling, and playing in the park.
 Campers should wear comfortable clothing that allows for freedom of movement.
 Also, for safety reasons, all campers must wear closed-toe shoes.
 Since we eat outside in the park every day, each child should bring a sweatshirt or sweater to wear.
 Please write or sew your child’s name in these garments.